johnny-pham23/Wildfire-Analysis/README.md

 # Overview
 This project analyzes a dataset the represents the wildfire occurrences in the US.
 The dataset contains a total of 18 million points.
 However, we analyzed with only a subset of the data in California.
 Furthermore, several subsets of the data of sizes, 1K, 10K, and 100K, will be tested on to expedite the development.

-The hourly power consumption data comes from PJM's website and are in megawatts (MW).
 *The regions have changed over the years so data may only appear for certain dates per region.*
 # Data Structure